One scandal too many: British PM Boris Johnson resigns

 With his mop of unruly blond hair, he often looked like a schoolboy who had just rolled out of bed and run to class with his pajamas under his clothes.

-He became known for his light regard for the truth and his glib and offensive marks.
+He became known for his light regard for the truth and his glib and offensive remarks.
 He called Papua New Guineans cannibals and likened Muslim women who wear face-covering veils to “letter boxes.”

 Recent disclosures that Johnson knew about sexual misconduct allegations against a Conservative lawmaker before he promoted him to a senior position in government proved to be one scandal too many.